 |This article is part of the Global Coal Mine Tracker, a project of Global Energy Monitor and the Center for Media and Democracy.|

-The below satellite image shows the location of the mine near Gillette, in Campbell County, Wyoming.
+The map below shows the approximate location for the proposed mine near Allerton, Illinois.

 - Production Capacity: